eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Introduction.md

 Its goal is to showcase a robust and interoperable platform for digital identification, authentication and electronic signatures based on common standards across the European Union.

 Reference Implementation can be used by wallet providers, issuers and verifiers as a basis for their own solution.
-It also includes a comprehensive test suite, which contains tools to support testing and ensure that your implementation meets the functional requirements.
+It also includes a set of testing tools to support testing and ensure that your implementation meets the functional requirements.

 [See GitHub for more details on the Reference Implementation, including a list of all repositories](https://github.com/eu-digital-identity-wallet/.github/blob/main/profile/reference-implementation.md){:target="_blank"}